JakubBrom/RWQForecast/README.md

 The testing web page is available at http://160.217.162.143:8080/ (can be unavailable because the development).
 The later version will be placed at https://rwqforecast.com $${\color{red}(upcoming)}$$.

 >[!NOTE]
->Testing data available for Orlík, Velký Tisý, Římovská přehrada and Encoro de Belesar
+>Testing data available for some reservoirs now

 ## Authors and Collaborators